Cardinals vs. Giants: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Betting Records & Stats

-- St. Louis has a record of 4-8, a 33.3% win rate, when it's set as an underdog of +110 or more by sportsbooks this season.

-- Bookmakers have implied with the moneyline set for this matchup that the Cardinals have a 47.6% chance of pulling out a win.
+- The Cardinals have a 53.5% chance to win this game based on the moneyline's implied probability.

-- Games involving St. Louis have gone over the total set by bookmakers in 32 of 65 chances this season.
+- St. Louis has had an over/under set by bookmakers 66 times, and have combined with opponents to go over the total in 32 of those games (32-33-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!